DoganM95/Red-Magic/Led Control.md

 - 61: fan led only on: breathes cyan & orange
 - 62: fan led only on: breathes cyan & blue
 - 63: fan led only on: breathes green & yellow
+- 64: fan led only on: circles pink